A Word on Science, Art-Making, and Trump’s Wall

 By Yoni Tamang

-The metaphor most commonly used by educators to describe the selective permeability of the cell membrane is border control.
-You’ll remember the cliché from biology class: the cell is a city and the organelles perform civic functions.
-Lysosomes take out the garbage, ribosomes mint currency, the smooth and rough endoplasmic reticulum provide highways, while the dictatorial nucleus keeps order.
-The membrane, cast as the city’s border, maintains homeostasis by keeping the bad stuff out and the good stuff in.
+The metaphor most commonly used by educators to describe the selective permeability of the cell membrane is a political border.
+You’ll remember the cliché from biology class: the cell is a city and the organelles perform civic functions, lysosomes take out the garbage, ribosomes mint currency, the smooth and rough endoplasmic reticulum provide highways, while the dictatorial nucleus barks orders.
+The membrane, its border, maintains homeostasis by keeping the bad stuff out and the good stuff in.

-Aside from begin a gross over simplification of the cell, I wonder: do these metaphors trivialize border violence?
-Does the framing reveal something important about the cell behavior?
-The Unite States’ borderlands are not only geographies where our government enacts its security policies, but also symbolic territories written into our flesh.
-Do we even have an alternative metaphor for microbes?
+Do these metaphors trivialize the actual border violence ongoing in our country?
+Does the framing reveal something important about the cell behavior, such that we ought to keep it in circulation?
+The United States’ borderlands are not only geographies where our government enacts its security policies, but also symbolic territories written into our flesh.
+Do we even have an alternative?
 Or are we trapped into imagining cellular life through conquest?

 I know inventing new biological metaphors will not solve the dilemmas of current immigration politics, but I do believe new stories matter.
 Rethinking metaphor is part of decolonizing our flesh, and a worthwhile task for art.